Developing a website on WordPress comes with a set of challenges and things you have to carefully think about.

 - Subsites have to be hosted on the same server when sharing themes and plugins.

 - In most cases, subsites build upon one domain.
-But it is possible to add as many different domains to the network as needed.
+But it is possible to add as many domains to the network as needed.

 The registered users in the network: